 If you’re interested in a personal commission, please check my web shop.
 If you can’t find it in the web shop then I don’t have any slots available unfortunately.

 Do you do live illustration at (private) events?

-If you want to book me for a private event, please send me an email with the details of the event, I will get back to you as soon as I can.
+If you want to book me for a private event, please send me an email with the details of the event and I will get back to you as soon as I can.

 Can I share your work on social media?

 Sure!
 As long as you’re not using it for commercial purposes, I’m very happy if you do this.
 But please don’t cut off my signature or edit my work in any way.

 Also make sure to link to my website or instagram-account.
 Cheers!

 Can I write a blog post about your work?

 Absolutely!
 You can share my work by embedding the images directly from my instagram-account.